jez/blog/source/_posts/2014-12-29-google-chrome-a-memory-hog.markdown

 share: true
 ---

-Whenever, someone complains about a slow computer, the first thing I check is how many Chrome tabs they have open.
+Whenever someone complains about a slow computer, the first thing I check is how many Chrome tabs they have open.
 Chrome hogs memory like no other.
 For users, this means Chrome is snappy and responsive, but oftentimes it comes at the expense of crowding out other programs.
 To get an idea of how much memory Chrome is really using, I wrote a quick bash oneliner.

 <!-- more -->

+## Why does Chrome Hog Memory?

+[An article posted to Hacker News][iframe-irony] recently brought some light to the question of why Chrome and Firefox suck up so much memory: Adblock Plus.
+The general idea is that the excessive use of iframes in most websites today ramps up the amount of processing that Adblock Plus has to do, driving memory usage through the roof.
+For more specifics, check out the rest of of the article.

 ## The Oneliner